-2. Guesthouses shall be for the sole use of the family of the occupants of the main dwelling and persons employed on the premises, or for temporary use by non-paying guests for a period not to exceed 90 days within any 120-day period.
-In addition, guesthouses shall not be rented or otherwise used as a separate, independent residence.
+b.
+A Guesthouse shall be for the sole use of the family of the occupants of the main dwelling and persons employed on the premises, or for temporary use by non-paying guests for a period not to exceed 90 days within any 120-day period.
+In addition, Guesthouses shall not be rented or otherwise used as a separate, independent residence.

-C. Carports.
-No carport shall be allowed within a front or street side yard area.
-A carport may be located within the rear or interior side yard area of a lot, provided it is screened from public view by a solid 6-FT high fence or wall, with an appropriate view-obstructing access gate.
-Carports shall not be permitted in lieu of a two-car garage required pursuant to the provisions of Table 6.03-1 (Off-Street Parking Requirements) of this Development Code.
+6. Carports.
+No Carport shall be allowed within a front or street side yard setback area.
+Carports shall not be permitted in lieu of a garage required pursuant to the provisions of Table 6.03-1 (Off-Street Parking Requirements) of this Development Code, unless otherwise permitted by this Section.